 You can’t even compare these two, can you?

 2. Courage requires practice

 The desire to become courageous is the first step, but it is certainly not the last.
 To become someone with a reputation for courage, it requires consistent practice.
 One of the best ways of thinking about courage is that it is a skill.
-Like acquiring any skill to become good at, it takes time.
+Like orlistat 50mg, it takes time.